 The fastest computer system known to me based on the Z80 is the BBC Micro which has 6 MHz second processor the TUBE's Z80B, which was produced from 1984.
 The processor in this system runs at full speed, as it is possible to say, "without brakes".
 Similar devices were produced for Apple ][ since 1979.
 Some such Z80-cards later used the Z80H at 8 MHz and even higher.
 Interestingly Microsoft in 1980 received the greatest revenue from the sale of such devices.
 We can also mention the Amstrad PcW16 produced since 1994, which uses the CMOS Z80 at a frequency of 16 MHz.

 In Japan for the MSX TurboR systems (1990), the R800 processor was made compatible with the Z80.
 In the R800 they added hardware 16-bit multiplication with a 32-bit result.
-Although when multiplying a 16-bit constant, table multiplication with the table of 768 bytes is one clock faster.
+Although when multiplying a 16-bit constant, table multiplication with the table of 768 bytes is several clocks faster.
 There are opinions that the R800 is just a simplified Z800, running at four times the frequency of the bus which is about 7.16 MHz.
 So the R800 internal clock is about 28.64 MHz!

 Zilog did work on improving the Z80 very inconsistently and extremely slowly.
 The first Z80 worked at frequencies up to 2.5 MHz, the Z80A which soon appeared had limiting frequency of 4 MHz.
 The latter processors became the basis for most popular computers using the Z80.
 The Z80B appeared by 1980 but was used relatively rarely, for example, in the mentioned second processor card for the BBC Micro or in the late (1989) computer Sam Coupé.
 The Z80H appeared by the mid-80's and could operate at frequencies up to 8 MHz, it was not used in well-known computers.
 Interestingly Zilog products had special traps on all chips for those who tried to make copies of them.
 For example the base Z80 had 9 traps and they, according to reviews of those who tried copying, slowed down the process for almost a year.